 Oakdale Lions have a dynamic history.
 The Oakdale Lions Club was chartered in 1943.
 Over the years the Club has volunteered for many different kinds of community projects.
-In October 2015, the Club provided the food, cooked, and served morning coffee and snacks, lunch, and dinner for over 700 volunteers during five day Children’s Play Park Revitalization project at Oakdale’s Dorada Park.
+In October 2015, the Club provided the food, cooked, and served morning coffee and snacks, lunch, and dinner for over 700 volunteers during the five day Children’s Play Park Revitalization project at Oakdale’s Dorada Park.
 Our members volunteer over 200 hours each month at Oakdale Community Sharing, a local food bank.
 The Club provides walkers, wheelchairs, crutches, and other equipment at no cost to the recipient through our medical equipment outreach program.

 Oakdale Lions give sight.
 Like Lions throughout the world, we work toward the Lions’ mission of providing vision for all.
 Last year we helped purchase two Spot Vision testing machines.
 In December and January, these devices will be used by Oakdale Lions in cooperation with Oakdale and Riverbank Joint Unified School district staff to evaluate the eyesight of school children.
 Last year over 3000 children had their eyes evaluated.
 The Club also provides eye care for children as they are brought to our attention.
 Last year, eyesight and hearing activities accounted for 16% of our financial donations.

 Oakdale Lions serve youth.
 Every December, Oakdale Lions and other volunteer chaperones take over 200 deserving Oakdale area children on a clothing shopping trip.
 We fund college scholarships for high school students and Oakdale’s Distinguished Young Women’s Program.
 We also contribute to High School music and High School Sober Grad Night and sponsor a student speaker contest.
 Last year, youth accounted for 73% of our financial donations.